NewValleyChurch/documentation-theme-jekyll/pages/building/honeywell_thermostat_settings.md

 summary: "Detailed configuration settings for Honeywell Thermostats"
 ---

-**Note: All WIFI thermostats can be programmed via a web or mobile app interface.**
+{% include note.html content="All WIFI thermostats can be programmed via a web or mobile app interface." %}

 This page deals with the core hardware configuration settings for the thermostats.